Y-Kilic/WorldSeed/README.md

 # Windstorm

 Plans:
-Rename project to: World Seed
+1# Rename project to: World Seed

+Goals:
+To create a framework that can be reused in any project.
+To have only 1 code base to maintain and everything else will be an extension.